 “As a marketer, find a situation where the only solution to the problem is an augmented reality app.
 With that mind-set, you’ll be ahead of the curve instead of following a trend.”

-For example, fashion retailer New Look launched an AR campaign for students.
+For example, the fashion retailer New Look launched an AR campaign for students.
 Young shoppers could scan their New Look Student Card with their phone to unlock surprising offers, interact with apparel, and share it all in social media.

 Students are short on cash, but they love to express themselves through their looks.
 New Look combined features to let them save money and get creative at the same time.
 Bingo!